jadikerjadiker/CS50-Final-Project/FrontEnd/DESIGN.md

-Botter Than You
+Botter Than You by London Lowmanstone and William Yao

 Front End:

-Templates Folder:
+static folder:
-index.html
+    logos folder:

-static Folder:
+templates folder: